StephenHoraitis/SAFE-RAP-IIT/index.md

 ## Overall Consensus:

-These results indicate that I am a more introverted person, which would meaning that within a work group environment I would be less talkative when compared with an extravert.
+These results indicate that I am a more introverted person, which would mean that within a work group environment I would be less talkative when compared with an extravert.
 This result did not surprise me.
 Everyone will have a different personality, background, and experiences.
 It is for such reasons that when forming a group, we need to make sure that there is a mix of different personalities, in order to have broader ideas in regards to the project.

 # PROJECT IDEA – SAFE RAP (Save Animals From Euthanization – Rescue Animals Project)